 The second portion of the program lasts from March to May and entails fellows utilizing the skills and knowledge they’ve developed to host community conversations to share with their local organizations tangible tools and structures they may implement to foster a liberating culture and environment rooted in consent.Throughout April in honor of Sexual Assault Awareness Month, fellows facilitated workshops and trainings to engage the broader community at events like the Miami Zine fair and Perez Art Museum’s (PAMM) Pride Night.

 How does this relate to the online school?

 Our online school will build on the many lessons and key takeaways we took from the program.
 Many of our fellows voiced leaving our program with an empowered sense of self and feel increased ability to communicate their needs, boundaries, and desires in their relationships and movement communities.
 Many feel more equipped and supported in holding those perpetuating harm in the community accountable to change and transformation.

-As a student in our online school this summer, you’ll get exclusive access to much of the content and educational materials our fellows engaged over the course of the program.
+As a student in our online school you’ll get exclusive access to much of the content and educational materials our fellows engaged over the course of the program.
 As we develop curriculum and class structure for the summer school, our fellows will be a crucial part of the process in translating the transformative experience they had into an engaging, dynamic online class applicable to a wider audience from communities across the country and world.
 We believe all people deserve the tools and resources they need to identify harm and envision solutions embodiment of agency and autonomy in community.
 We look forward to you joining us on the journey this summer to build a world rooted in healthy, liberating relationships.
 Together, we’ll learn how to openly communicate with one another in ways that feel safe, empowering, and whole.